shmuelhizmi/web-desktop-environment/packages/packs/core/README.md

 :heavy_check_mark: Settings / System info
 :heavy_check_mark: Notepad
 :heavy_check_mark: VS-Code
 :heavy_check_mark: Media app (early developemnt)
+:heavy_check_mark: Every X11 app using xpra

 # To do

 ## Desktop TO DO List

-:comet: more animations :)
+:comet: more reactive animations :)
-:comet: white theme color adjustments (it is really looking bad currently)
+:comet: make the light theme look better

 ## Apps TO DO List

 :comet: Task manager
 :comet: Music Player
-:comet: x-server integration
-:comet: Applications store with user made apps ( will take quite a long time to implement )
+:comet: Applications store for external packages

 # Run from source

+Note that to build the project you need to be running from a linux/mac os box (wsl if you are on windows) with nodejs 16 and yarn installed.

 ## Run

 **quick run**
-1 `npm start`
+1. `yarn start`

 ## Advanced run

 **install packages**

-1. `npm i -g lerna`
-2. `lerna bootstrap`
+1. `yarn`

 **run server**

 1. `cd packages/development-edition-server` or `cd packages/home-edition-server`
-2. `npm start`
+2. `yarn start`

 **run client**

 1. `cd packages/views`
-2. `npm start`
+2. `yarn start`